Hazumino/TypeCLIcker/README.md

 # TypeCLIcker

-TypeCLIcker is a lightweight CLI program that allows anyone to practice their typing right from their command line.
+TypeCLIcker is a lightweight CLI program written in C that allows anyone to practice their typing right from their command line.

 ## Features
-- Words practicing
+- [x] Words practicing
-- Sentence practicing
+- [x] Sentence practicing
-- Change to different keyboard layouts (As of now, one can utilise DVORAK)
+- [x] Lightweight utilisation of SQLlite database, and C
-- Lightweight utilisation of SQLlite database, and C
+- [] Ability to adjust the numbers of Words/Sentences total and per line.
+(Settings option)

-## Missing
+- [] Change to different keyboard layouts (As of now, one can utilise DVORAK).
-- Ability to adjust the numbers of Words/Sentences total and per line.
+- [] Local Leaderboard
-- Time Attack Mode
+- [] Time Attack Mode

 ## Installation